nikolas-virionis/spotify-api/README.md

 ### Starting the api
   - Gathering the initial information: (playlist_url, user_id)<br>

-  --- Playlist URL: The playlist url is available when right clicking the playlist name / or going to the three dots that represent the playlist options <br>
+  --- Playlist URL: The playlist URL is available when right-clicking the playlist name / or going to the three dots that represent the playlist options <br>
-  --- Playlist ID: The playlist id is available the hash string between the last '/' in and the '?' in the playlist url<br>
+  --- Playlist ID: The playlist id is available as the hash string between the last '/' in and the '?' in the playlist url<br>
   <img src='./readme-pictures/Playlist Configs.png' width='25%'><br>
   --- User ID: The user id is available when clicking the account, and accessing its information, on Spotify's website<br>
   <img src='./readme-pictures/Account.png' width='25%'><br>